BC-CSCI-1102-S20-MWF12/ps1/problems.md

 # <a name="general-problems"></a>General problems

 ## Problem: You get an error message when trying to clone in Atom
-Try using git on the command lines as follows.
+Try using git on the command line as follows.

 1. `Packages -> platform-ide-terminal -> New Terminal`